offen/docker-volume-backup/README.md

 # BACKUP_LATEST_SYMLINK="backup.latest.tar.gz"

-# Wehter to copy the content of backup folder before creating archive.
+# Whether to copy the content of backup folder before creating the tar archive.
-# In rare scenario where the content of the source backup volume is still
+# In the rare scenario where the content of the source backup volume is continously
-# updating, but we do not wish to stop the container while performing backup,
+# updating, but we do not wish to stop the container while performing the backup,
-# this snapshot before archive ensures the integrity of the tar.gz file.
+# this setting can be used to ensure the integrity of the tar.gz file.

 # BACKUP_FROM_SNAPSHOT="false"